crosscode-nl/influxdblptool/README.md

 ## Examples

-* [example01.cpp](examples/example01.cpp) Most basic example, and explains some concepts.
+* [example01.cpp](examples/example01.cpp) This is a minimal example and explains some key concepts.
+* [example01.cpp](examples/example02.cpp) This example demonstrates adding fields and field types.

+Not all examples are created yet.
+See the [unit tests](tests/serializers_tests.cpp) for more examples.

 ## TODO

 * Allow setting timestamp resolution.
+* Add Fluent interface.
+* Add comments for Doxygen doc generation.
+* Add more examples